PaloAltoNetworks/panhandler/docs/examples/when_conditionals.rst

+.. _`example_when`:

 Example Skillet with When Conditionals
 =======================================

-This is a very basic example showing how to 'set' a templatized portion of the configuration.
-The user will be prompted two input values.
-Each one will be interpolated into the 'element' and 'set' into the NGFW configuration.
+This is a basic 'validation' Skillet example that uses 'when' conditionals to 'skip' certain snippets.
+This can be useful to perhaps skip validation tests that are not relevant.
+For example, there is not need to test a sub-element's value if the parent element does not exist.

 .meta-cnc.yaml
 --------------

 .. code-block:: yaml